hofbi/tum-marp-template/README.md

 ## Setup

-We use [Marp](https://marp.app) to generate the slides from markdown.
-Follow the setup on their [website](https://github.com/marp-team/marp-cli) or use our `docker-compose.yml`.
+Follow the setup on the [Marp CLI repository](https://github.com/marp-team/marp-cli) or use our `docker-compose.yml`.

 ## Build